List of Weeds characters: Silas Botwin

 Silas Andrew Botwin (Hunter Parrish, leading character)—adopting the clandestine alias Mike T. Newman in season six and the stage name Silas Guinard in season seven—is Nancy's first son.
 Although Silas is the biological son of Lars Guinard, Silas was raised by Judah and Nancy in Agrestic for 16 years.
 Judah's death traumatized Silas, and he takes it out on his mother and younger brother.
 Silas is impetuous and impulsive, and has been sexually active since the beginning of the show.
-Although he operates as though he knows everything, he is often naive; however, he does show some sense, especially when selling marijuana for his mother, which he is rather good at doing.
+Although he operates as though he knows everything, he is often naïve; however, he does show some sense, especially when selling marijuana for his mother, which he is rather good at doing.
 In season six, when the family briefly splits up to sell drugs, Silas and Shane go to a children's concert to sell hash to the parents attending the show; Silas teaches Shane a valuable lesson about not trusting people and making sure you are responsible for your actions.

 After encountering numerous challenges with girlfriends—including a deaf girl he dated named Megan who had an abortion—and the realities of the drug business, he decides that he wants in on the action without his mother looking over his shoulder constantly.
 He pursues plant cultivation and eventually goes into business with Doug, opening a medicinal marijuana dispensary in the middle of the show.
 However, he learns that the police are corrupt and take bribes; he also learns not to trust anyone, as one of his employees turns out to be a federal undercover agent.